DSI-FDI/final-project/iteration_2_and_3_dsi.md

 In this second phase of the iterative process we are taking into account mainly the requirements from the primary persona but also having some other requirements from the secondary personas (the ones we think are more important or critical).

-During the first step on this second iteration we have added new visions to solve Josh problems.
-So it's advisable to revisit and adapt requirements to the new vision taking by the designers in this second iteration.
+During the first step on this third iteration we have added new visions to solve Josh problems.
+So it's advisable to revisit and adapt requirements to the new vision taking by the designers in this third iteration.

 In the following list you can see a list of the requirements we will take into account in the following steps.
 All of them are based on the requirements from the user but they have been adapted and also rewritten from the first iteration.
 We have prioritize the requirements from the primary persona but also we have included extra requirements from the secondary personas.